Filter elements, the heart of dust collectors – what makes them tick and how they work

 (Van der Waals forces):

-The movements and associated friction of the particles can cause them and the filter fiber to become electrostatically charged.
+The movement and associated friction of the particles can cause them and the filter fiber to become electrostatically charged.
 If the charge is opposite in each case, the particle is attracted to the filter fiber and remains stuck there.

 These effects ensure that the particles from the air are retained in the medium of the filter cell.
 How well this works is indicated by the efficiency, also called separation efficiency.
 This indicates how many particles remain in the filter cell or how many particles are still in the exhaust air after flowing through the filter cell.
 The separation efficiency is given as a percentage (number of separated particles in relation to the incoming particles).